carboneio/carbone/README.md

 ###### on Ubuntu Server & Ubuntu desktop

 > Be careful, LibreOffice which is provided by the PPA libreoffice/ppa does not bundled python (mandatory for Carbone).
-The best solution is to download the LibreOffice Package from the offical website and install it manually:
+The best solution is to download the LibreOffice Package from the official website and install it manually:

 ```bash
   # remove all old version of LibreOffice